tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

    C is a popular programming language designed by Dennis Ritchie in 1972.
-   It is a low-level language, which means that it allows the programmer to work close to the hardware by providing direct access to the systems memory.
+   It is a low-level language, which means that it allows the programmer to work close to the hardware by providing direct access to the system's memory.
    One of the most famous C projects is the Linux kernel, which is a massive open source project with millions of lines of code and thousands of contributors.